-This light and fruity Olive Oil Ice Cream with Peach Ripple recipe tastes like summer!
+Olive Oil Ice Cream with Peach Ripple is a light and fruity ice cream recipe.
+This frozen treat tastes like summer!
 The olive oil adds a creamy texture and only the slightest hint of flavor that completely compliments the peaches in the best way.

 This delicious summertime recipe is sponsored by Sprouts.
 All opinions are my own.